waleed-sh/mlx-sparse/docs/user_guide/linalg.rst

   host materialization of the intermediate ``A @ v`` vector.
 * On Metal, the Lanczos recurrence stays in a native GPU kernel.
-The small tridiagonal eigensolve, Ritz-vector back transformation, and final singular-vector assembly still run on CPU after synchronizing the Lanczos basis.
+The small tridiagonal eigensolve, Ritz-vector back transformation, and final singular-vector assembly run on CPU after synchronizing the Lanczos basis.

 Sparse reductions
 -----------------